Kingdom Bank Limited (Kenya): Assets

 In March 2018, the bank's total assets were valued at approximately KSh12.5 billion (US$117 million).

 As of December 2023, the bank had total assets of Ksh 36.7 billion, profit before tax amounting to Ksh 1.08 billion, with interest income reaching Ksh 3.7 billion and non-interest income standing at Ksh 533.7 million.

 Ownership

 Jamii Bora Bank is privately owned.
-A rights issue of US$4 to 6 million was successfully executed in the 4th quarter of 2010.
+A rights issue of US$4 to US$6 million was successfully executed in the 4th quarter of 2010.
 In November 2011, a new consortium known as Asterisk Holdings, invested KES:410 million (approx:US$4.6 million) in Jamii Bora Bank.

 Following the acquisition of 90 percent shareholding in the stock of the bank by Cooperative bank of Kenya, the bank ownership was as depicted in the table below, as of August 2020.